-provide a lump sum firm fixed fee quotation to perform the Construction Management services required for the design, bidding, construction, and post construction phases of the project.
+Please provide a lump sum firm fixed fee quotation to perform the Construction Management services required for the design, bidding, construction and post construction phases of the project.

-The "Financial Score" used in the selection process will be based on the "Total Cost for the Project" (see below) although an initial contract will be awarded for Design Phase Services only.
-Bidding, construction and post-construction phase services will later be added by amendment to the initial contract (also ref.
+The "Financial Score" used in the selection process will be based on the "Total Cost for the Project" (see below). (also ref.
 Article 5.0, EVALUATION CRITERIA PROCESS, Phase 2 Step 3).